Atlanta Chapter 13 Bankruptcy Attorney

 To qualify for Chapter 13, you must have:

-- Your current income tax filings.
+- Current income tax filings.

 - Sufficient disposable income.